gutenbergtools/gutenbergsite/site/policy/collection_development.md

 encouraged to focus on presentation of the content and structure of the eBook, more than a particular visual presentation or layout.
 This is because Project Gutenberg eBooks are intended to be enjoyable, no matter how or where they are read.
-As such, production choices should not inhibit automated or non-automated creationg of new derived formats.
+As such, production choices should not inhibit automated or non-automated creation of new derived formats.

 ## What topics and subject matter are of interest?